- What is weight control

 If you're travelling with pets: There is a flat rate charged per pet and its container.
 Its always safer to call the Contact Centre before travelling with a pet.
 Pets need to be paid for at the airport on the day of departure.

-When travelling with sports equipment, if it fits into one bag along with your other goodies and weighs 20kg, there is no additional fee.
-However if the equipment is in a seperate piece of luggage you'll need to pay for an extra bag either online or at the airport.
+When travelling with sports equipment and depending on the applicable checked baggage allowance, if it fits into one bag along with your other goodies and weighs 20kg, there is no additional fee.
+However if the equipment is in a separate piece of luggage you'll need to pay for an extra bag either online or at the airport.

 This was an exchange between a staff member and passenger at the kulula check-in counter at George airport in March.
 It was the fourth bomb threat made at the airport this year.
 While we at kulula love to make our fans smile, bomb threats are no laughing matter.
 The customer who made the comment was immediately isolated, questioned and sent to court the same day, and his bags thoroughly checked.